edgeryders/dynalist-notify/README.md

        service apache2 reload

-9. Set up cron for automatic calls to `notify.py`.
+9. Set up cron for automatic calls to `notify`.

-    For e-mail notifications to work, the `notify.py` script has to be called by `cron`, for example every 20 minutes.
+    For e-mail notifications to work, the `notify` package has to be called by `cron`, for example every 20 minutes.
 On each run, it will detect new changes to the Dynalist file and send notifications out as required.
 An example crontab line would be this:

-       */20 * * * * /usr/bin/env bash -c 'sleep $(($RANDOM \% 120))s && source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/notify.py'
+       */20 * * * * /usr/bin/env bash -c 'sleep $(($RANDOM \% 120))s && source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/admin.py notify'

     Explanations: **(1)** The `*/20` specifies that the command will run every 20 minutes. **(2)** `cron` uses the `sh` shell by default, which does not have the `source` builtin we need for virtualenv activation.
 We fix this by starting `bash` instead, as [shown here](https://stackoverflow.com/a/50556692). **(3)** Then we wait for a random number of 0-120 seconds to prevent load spikes on the Dynalist servers at minutes 0, 20 and 40 if more people start using this software.
 The technique was adapted [from here](https://stackoverflow.com/a/16289693). **(4)** Note the use of `\%` in the `sleep $(($RANDOM \% 120))s` command because an unescaped `%` terminates the line (!!) in crontab syntax.

     Troubleshooting: Check syslog (`tail /var/log/syslog`) to be sure the cronjob gets executed, and under which user and with which command.
-Check `/path/to/your/project/dynalist_companion/resources/events.log` for the log output of your cron job runs and of any equivalent commands that you run in the console.
+Check `/path/to/your/project/dynalist_companion/resources/notify.log` for the log output of your cron job runs and of any equivalent commands that you run in the console.
 To see the full output of your cron jobs incl. crash backtraces, you can temporarily [log cron output to a file](https://stackoverflow.com/a/3287063).
 Also, if no e-mails arrive make sure that the existing `./resources/old.txt` is writeable by the cron job's user – otherwise the script will fail when trying to overwrite it.

 Your installation should now be functional.